v-rathour/Palcode_assignment/README.md

 3. Set up `.env` files for both frontend and backend.
 4. Start the development servers:
    - Frontend: `npm start` in the frontend directory.
-   - Backend: `npm start` in the backend directory.
+   - Backend: `npm run dev` in the backend directory.

 ---